 What device will my student receive?

 Students are receiving Lenovo 300e Chromebooks.
 A Chromebook is a laptop that runs Chrome OS, an operating system based on the Chrome web browser.
 The Lenovo 300e Chromebook is a “ruggedized” device designed to be used in a school environment.
-It has a touch-enabled screen wuth a 360-degree hinge so the device can be used in laptop or tablet mode.
-Students can also use any No. 2 pencil as a stylus on their screen.
+It has a touch-enabled screen with a 360-degree hinge so the device can be used in laptop or tablet mode.
+Students can also use a capacitive stylus to interact with the device and annotate on the screen.